 If all carbs broken down to sugars, are they all the same?

 No, not all carbs the same, they can either be simple or complex in nature.
 Simple carbs, are baked goods, soda, white bread, and other refined sugars.
-These type of carbs quickly break down in the body to increase the sugar levels, i.e. glucose, to ramp up the insulin.
-Which means you better start burning energy if not you’ll be storing it.
+These type of carbs quickly break down in the body to increase the sugar levels, i.e. glucose, and ramp up the insulin.
+Which means you better start burning energy, if not you’ll be storing it.
 Complex carbs are fiber and starches, such as vegetables, nuts, beans, and whole grains.
-These are harder for the body to break down, thereby staying in the system longer and contributing to feeling full.
+These are harder for the body to break down, thereby digesting longer and contributing to feeling full.
 These complex carbs keep the sugars levels steady, so energy can be burn slowly.
 For list of foods for simple and complex carbs.

 So when are simple carbs useful?

 Pick the carbs needed for the energy you will be disbursing.
 If your burning slow amounts of energy through out the day, pick foods with fiber.
 This will keep you both satisfied and have sustainable energy.
 If your going for a run, an intense workout, or a quick boost.
 A simple, high sugar carbs will give you the energy you need.

 As for post workout carbs, unlike the popular belief in replenishing body with carbs to rebout energy, it not as necessary.
 As the body only uses both fat and carbs to source the energy for workout and only used 28% of stored glycogen.
 So rule of thumb is .25-.50 gram of carb for pound of body weight.